Zeag/learngit/readme.txt

-Git is a distribirted version control system.
+Git is a free software distribirted version control system.
 Git is free software.